 ‘Gripping, clever and impossible to put down' ERIN KELLY

 DI Ben Kitto needs a second chance.
 After ten years working for the murder squad in London, a traumatic event has left him grief-stricken.
 He’s tried to resign from his job, but his boss has persuaded him to take three months to reconsider.

-Ben plans to work in his uncle Ray’s boatyard, on the tiny Scilly island of Bryher where he was born, hoping to mend his shattered nerves.
-His plans go awry when the body of sixteen year old Laura Trescothick is found on the beach at Hell Bay.
-Her attacker must still be on the island because no ferries have sailed during a two-day storm.
+Ben plans to work in his uncle's boatyard on the tiny Scilly island of Bryher where he was born, hoping to mend his shattered nerves.
+His plans go awry when the body of a sixteen-year-old girl is found on the beach at Hell Bay.
+Her attacker must still be on the island because no ferries have sailed during the two-day storm.

-'I love reading Kate's books in the way I love reading Sophie Hannah – a poet writing crime fiction is a great thing.
-Kate really shows us round the community and the landscape so that we feel we know it all.
+'I love reading Kate's books in the way I love reading Sophie Hannah – a poet writing crime fiction is a great thing . . .
 It is at once a locked-room mystery, a story of the returning hero, and an examination of fear and abuse.
-It has the air of a twenty-first century Agatha Christie' Julia Crouch
+It has the air of a twenty-first century Agatha Christie' JULIA CROUCH

 Kate Rhodes is an acclaimed crime novelist and an award-winning poet.
 She lives in Cambridge with her husband, the writer and film-maker, Dave Pescod.
 She visited the Scilly Isles every year as a child which gave her the idea for this new series.
 She is one of the founders of the Killer Women writing group.

 Get our latest book recommendations, author news, and competitions right to your inbox.

 Thank you for signing up, fellow book lover!

 Tell us what you like, so we can send you books you'll love.